 editions.
 Bookstores are sometimes more comfortable ordering from

-Select, having a paperback on Barnes and Noble or iTunes lets readers
+Select, having a paperback on Barnes and Noble or Apple lets readers

 know there may be an ebook somewhere else.